Moebius (2013 film): Plot

-The Father learns of an experimental penile transplantation surgery.
-The Father gives his penis to his Son via the surgical procedure, but the Son finds himself unable to obtain an erection.
-The Son’s possession of a penis ultimately harms his relationship with the Mistress, as she displays less interest in having sex with him despite his penis, which still struggles to become erect despite his attraction to her.
-The Mistress begins a relationship with the castrated Gang leader.
-The Son sees the two of them pleasuring each other with a knife.
+The father learns of an experimental penile transplantation surgery.
+The father gives his penis to his son via the surgical procedure, but the son finds himself unable to obtain an erection.
+The son's possession of a penis ultimately harms his relationship with the mistress, as she displays less interest in having sex with him despite his penis.
+This is because it still struggles to become erect despite his attraction to her.
+The mistress begins a relationship with the castrated gang leader.
+The son sees the two of them pleasuring each other with a knife.

-Having been absent since her attack on her Son, the Mother returns home.
-She attempts to make amends to the family by re-igniting her sexual relationship with the Father, only to learn that he is now unable to have sex due to him having given his penis to their Son.
-The Son learns that his Father’s penis – now his own – responds with instinctive arousal to his Mother.
-The Mother then attempts to have sex with her Son, which drives the Father to a jealous rage.
-Failing to reclaim his penis from his Son in a failed castration attempt, the Father kills himself and the Mother.
-The Son takes a gun and shoots his penis off.
-The film ends with the Son turning to a life of spiritualism, content with his non-phallic existence.
-He appears to be the same spiritual man which the Mother had encountered praying in the beginning of the film.
+Having been absent since her attack on her son, the mother returns home.
+She attempts to make amends to the family by re-igniting her sexual relationship with the father, only to learn that he is now unable to have sex due to him having given his penis to their son.
+The son learns that his father's penis—now his own—responds with instinctive arousal to his mother.
+The mother then attempts to have sex with her son, which drives the father to a jealous rage.
+Failing to reclaim his penis from his son in a failed castration attempt, the father kills the mother and then himself.
+The son takes a gun and shoots his penis off.
+The film ends with the son turning to a life of spiritualism, content with his non-phallic existence.
+He appears to be the same spiritual man which the mother had encountered praying in the beginning of the film.